ovidiuf/playground/jboss/infinispan/hotrod-client/README.md

 creates a RemoteCacheManager and retrieves the default cache.
 Once the connection is established, the client allows to interactively read and write the cache.

+<font color=red>TODO: the document is made obsolete by the latest changes in Maven metadata, update it.</font>

 ## Build

 The client can be built against multiple versions of Infinispan and JDG.
 By default, if no profile is specified,